The Amazing Spider-man 2

 Villains aside, the film really comes together in the final thirty minutes.
 The watchtower scene is perfectly executed, and if you pay attention to the time on the clock there is a pretty savvy treat for fan boys out there.
 The scene with Webhead and Gwen on the bridge before the final battle is heartwarming and really adds to the emotional impact of the end of the film.

 I do wish that the score had done more to move me.
 The whole score sounded like it would have been suitable for a 70’s TV show such as The Incredible Hulk.
 I also wish that the filmmakers would work on tightening their script for Spidy’s next go around.
 The plot with Peter’s parents seems superfluous and is completely uninteresting, and constantly setting up new potential villains in Spider Slayer, and Black Cat seems unnecessary.
 The problem with both of Webb’s Spider-Man films is that they lack focus.
 He is trying to do too much world building that it is hindering the story telling.
 Let the story guide, not the potential sequels and spin-offs, but I digress.

 Roger Ebert once said that a good film has three good scenes and no bad scenes.
 This film definitely has three good scenes (all in the climax); Peter and Gwen before the final battle, the clock tower scene, and young Spider-Man facing off with Rhino.
-And, while I found some scenes to be laughable or obnoxious, none were outright bad.
+But there are equel number in bad scenes.
 I’m cautiously optimistic with the forthcoming third installment based on the execution of this film’s climax.
 Perhaps all this world building will pay off and get the first truly great Spider-Man film since 2004.
 This definitely is the second best Spider-Man 2ever made, let’s hope the next film is the best Spider-Man 3.